yungjekoo/custom-cards/README.md

 3. Run `gulp`
 If you see errors, they should be pretty clear, indicating the line number where you have to change something.
 Fix it!

-**Tip:** Run Gulp to rebuild your package every time you make a change.
+**Tip:** Leave Gulp running to automatically rebuild your package every time you make a change.
 After the first build, a gulp rebuild usually takes on the order of less than a second to complete.

-## Step 5: Upload your card package
+## Step 5: Deploy your card package

-Before you can use your cards with Watson Iot Platform, you must upload the card package to your custom cards HTTP server.
+Before you can use your cards with Watson Iot Platform, you must deploy the card package to your custom cards HTTP server.

 **Tip:** For test and proof of concept work you can use the built-in sample node.js server.

-### Upload using the local node.js server
+### Deploy using the local node.js server
 To deploy the card package:
 1. Open a new console window to the root directory of your repository.
  For example: `C:\Users\{my_name}\GitHub\custom-cards`